syllogismos/MyntraTinder/README.md

 * Current build is pretty decent, I'm pretty happy with it logically, UI can be improved.

 ## Note:
-Currently the the rest endpoints I used to query for the products are not working any more.
+Currently the rest endpoints I used to query for the products are not working any more.
 Myntra must have updated their rest endpoints.
 So sadly you can't experience this in all of this gloriousness :D

 TODO:
 Use below updated cool REST api, instead of old